dask/dask-tutorial/index.rst

 More tutorials from our community
 ---------------------------------

-- You may want to check out these free, recurring, `hour-long tutorials offered by Coiled <https://www.coiled.io/tutorials>`_.
+- You may want to check out these `tutorials from Coiled <https://www.coiled.io/tutorials>`_.
 - `Quansight <https://quansight.com/training>`_ offers a number of PyData courses, including Dask and Dask-ML.

 For a more comprehensive list of past talks and other resources see `Talks & Tutorials <https://docs.dask.org/en/latest/presentations.html>`_ in the Dask documentation.